 Admission to all Baccalaureate day programs is made through the Office of Undergraduate Admissions according to established undergraduate policies.
-Admission to programs of continuing education or to summer school, which is made through the Division of Continuing Studies & Corporate Education, does not constitute admission to baccalaureate day programs and implies no commitment, per se, for subsequent application of continuing education or summer school courses to baccalaureate day programs.
+Admission to programs of continuing education or to summer school, which is made through the Division of Online and Continuing Education, does not constitute admission to baccalaureate day programs and implies no commitment, per se, for subsequent application of continuing education or summer school courses to baccalaureate day programs.
 It is the policy of the University of Massachusetts Lowell that students seeking admission to either regular or continuing education programs will be evaluated on their merits and (as prescribed in applicable federal and state laws) without respect to their race, color, creed, national origin, age, gender, handicap, sexual orientation, veteran status or marital status.

 The admission policies of the University of Massachusetts Lowell, which are in keeping with its mission and the guidelines of the Massachusetts Department of Higher Education, specify procedures for admitting three types of applicants for undergraduate degrees: